rustamlatypov/tile-matching/README.md

 ### Software prerequisites

-Pentis is designed to run on a Linux operating system.
+Pentis was built for Python 3.7 and designed to run on a Linux operating system.

 ### Compiling the program